ivan-hc/VLC-appimage/README.md

 - ArchImage https://github.com/ivan-hc/ArchImage

 This repository also provides installation scripts to build the AppImage from PPA and JuNest.

+*NOTE: the 32-bit version for the old i386 architectures is available at [ivan-hc/32-bit-AppImage-packages-database](https://github.com/ivan-hc/32-bit-AppImage-packages-database), download it from [here](https://github.com/ivan-hc/32-bit-AppImage-packages-database/releases/tag/vlc).*

 # How to buid the "ArchImage" by yourself

     mkdir tmp